- Details

 I can never be sure what happened to my brother Julien during his time at Harrow, which was concurrent with the story told here, because he seldom talks about it.
 However, Simon Astaire's peripatetic tale has undoubtedly demystified some of my private perceptions of public school education.

-Tellingly, this sort of behaviour is characteristic of any socially deprived group.
+Sadly, this sort of behaviour is characteristic of any socially deprived group.
 Even if Astaire has used poetic license to exaggerate the frequency of the rage against the educational machine, the real tragedy here is its reliance on one final and punitive model for coping with troubled children.
-Those caught in acts of sabotage are subject to instant expulsion, and ultimately seen as pariahs that have cast an irredeemable stain on the good name of their family and the school.
+Those caught in desperate acts of sabotage are subject to instant expulsion, and ultimately seen as pariahs that have cast an irredeemable stain on the good name of their family and the school.